 - a) Significant recent progress has been made in modernising and professionalising the estates operation including the provision of vehicular transport eliminating the risks associated with employee use of their own transport.
-We will investigate options to further enhance our operations including the use of electric vehicles, trailers and rideon mowers. - b) The administration of meetings was successfully adapted during the pandemic to digital means under applicable government restrictions.
+We will investigate options to further enhance our operations including the use of electric vehicles, trailers and ride-on mowers. - b) The administration of meetings was successfully adapted during the pandemic to digital means under applicable government restrictions.
 Subject to government legislation permitting its continuation it is our aim to facilitate hybrid meeting options (mixed in-person and digital attendance) as a means of encouraging resident participation and providing a degree of flexibility to assist with Councillor and Officer attendance. - c) Improvements were also made to the security and efficiency of our IT services with the distribution of Council email addresses to all Councillors and staff, together with the introduction of password control over access to digitally stored documentation.
-We will consolidate this progress with the introduction of an Email, Internet etc Policy and Procedure. - d) We will review the staff handbook in conjunction with our employment contracts to ensure compliance with Employment Law and other relevant regulations. - e) We will establish a list of all work carried out by the office ie inspections, surveys, safety checks etc.
+We will consolidate this progress with the introduction of an Email, Internet etc Policy and Procedure. - d) We will review the staff handbook in conjunction with our employment contracts to ensure compliance with Employment Law and other relevant regulations. - e) We will establish a list of all work carried out by the office ie inspections, surveys, safety checks etc. - f) We will offer a work experience placement to Kesgrave High School.

-- f) We will offer a work experience placement to Kesgrave High School. - g) The current offices are restricted in relation to the space ideally required for efficient operation and community engagement, therefore action will be taken during the plan period to investigate any viable opportunities for expansion. - h) We will establish a project to computerise the Lawn Cemetery records. - Consider employing another member of staff, or expanding the role of existing members of staff, to improve our communications and engagement with the residents of Kesgrave regarding events, environmental and conservation initiatives etc, through the enhanced use of our website, news articles and social media platforms.
+- g) The current offices are restricted in relation to the space ideally required for efficient operation and community engagement, therefore action will be taken during the plan period to investigate any viable opportunities for expansion. - h) We will establish a project to computerise the Lawn Cemetery records.